wtnwin111/interview/src/com/interview/books/question300/README.md

     *HINT: iteration over 1~(N+1)/2 using two pointer(start, end), keep tracking sum, when sum == N, found an answer. when sum >= N, shrink start until sum < N.*

+        Advanced Discussion:
+            a.
+Some integer can't find this kind of combination, please specify the rules of this kind of integer.
+            b.
+In 32-bit integer, which number have most combination.

 14. [Array] Write code to determine the 5 poker card is a straight or not.
 King can replaced to any card.